 Call the Civitan-Sparks Clinics and we will send you an intake form that must be completed before the appointments can be made.
 The intake form is also available on the Sparks web site for you to complete and mail to us at your convenience.
 Telephone assistance is available if needed to complete the form.
 This information is used to schedule customized appointments for the appropriate clinics and specialists.
 Intake Form

 In addition to doctor and other professional referrals, individual and family referrals are welcome.
 Individual and/or group health insurance and Medicaid are accepted.
 Please contact us if you have questions about insurance.

 What should I expect when visiting the clinics?

 Many times the evaluations will last half a day, all day and often require more than one visit.
 There will be a break for lunch and there are several restaurants within walking distance.
 You may want to bring juice and snacks for your children and yourself.
 To help your child prepare for their visit to the clinics, download the I Am Going to Sparks booklet.
 Also available at the Clinics is a Family Resource Room, conveniently located behind the check-in desk in the waiting room.
 The Family Resource Room offers brochures and handouts for parents and caregivers covering a broad range of information.
-A computer is available to print information on pertinent websites.

 Who is eligible for services at Civitan-Sparks Clinics?